 Authenticity- Don’t be fake.
 You gotta be real!

 Relatability- Resonate with your viewers.
 Share the same experiences!

 Consistency- Post regularly and often!
 Stay top of mind!

 Engagement- Be an active poster, commenter, and curator.

 Shareability – Post content that you or your friends would want to share!

 Instagram is used mostly by 18-29-year-old women (Duggan and Brenner, 2012).
 The company can present a more personal picture of their brand, and by doing so, the company conveys a more honest picture of itself” (Bergstrom and Backman, 2013, p.
 12).

 Instagram is used best to portray a more transparent view of the company through photos.
 Users get to present updates through photos and videos and tweak them using filters.
 Unlike Twitter and Facebook, Instagram works best via its mobile app.
 It has recently rolled out the ability to post via desktop.
 However, it is designed for smartphones.
 Using Instagram successfully involves the active participation of users and engagement on the platform takes the form of likes and comments.
 Likes and comments also make images visible to people elsewhere in the network, interjecting images into customized flows of content (Carah et al. 2015).

 Instagram also recently released the opportunity for users to share a post from other users directly to their stories as well as the ability to mute users they do not want in their feed.

-There are three fundamental ways to connect with people on Whatsapp, these are
+There are four fundamental ways to connect with people on Whatsapp, these are